 The criteria for a new Club in Plymouth was to extend the Rotary opportunity to a younger and more diverse group of community minded individuals who, perhaps, could not find the time to meet in the middle of or at end of the day.

-We are proud that this ideal, together with a young and vibrant membership, continues as the Club progresses into its teenage years.
+We are proud that this ideal, together with a young and vibrant membership, continues as the Club progresses to maturity.

-Progress into adolescence has not been easy.
+Progress through the years has not been easy.
 Valuable founder members have left for a variety of reasons.
-Recruitment of new members into the Rotary movement has not been easy and this Club, which does not have the ready made fellowship conduit of a drink in the bar after the meeting, works hard to recruit new active and creative members.
+Recruitment of new members into the Rotary movement has not been easy and this Club, which does not have the ready-made fellowship conduit of a drink in the bar after the meeting, works hard to recruit new active and creative members.

 The Club has an extremely active social calendar, providing a mix of formal and informal events, where members can extend their Rotary "fellowship" as well as raising funds for local and international Charities.

-Founder member, the late Kevin Farleigh, was District Governor in 2007/8.
-In doing so, he was the youngest District Governor ever appointed in District 1290.
+Founder member, the late Kevin Farleigh PHF, was District Governor in 2007/8.
+In doing so, he was the youngest District Governor appointed in District 1290.

-We further stamped our mark on the District in July, 2011 when our founder President, Maxine Stoyel, became the District's first lady District Governor!
+We further stamped our mark on the District in July, 2011 when our founder President, Maxine Stoyel MPHF, became the District's first lady District Governor.